 - 1/2 cup shredded cheddar cheese

-- 1 to 2 hard-cooked eggs, chopped
+- 1 to 2 hard-boiled large eggs, chopped

 - In a saucepan, combine rhubarb, sugar and vinegar; cook over medium heat until the rhubarb is tender, about 6 minutes.
 Drain, reserving about 6 tablespoons juice; discard pulp.